 Big Ben is the star of London and appears on every postcard of London.
 It towers over the city and keeps an eye on everything from its location the Houses of Parliament.
 The Houses of Parliament houses 1,000 rooms, 100 staircases and 3 kilometers of hallways.
 Did you know that the tower is actually called the Elizabeth Tower?
 Only the clockwork is called Big Ben!

 This is the impressive church that is located next to the Houses of Parliament.
 The church was built in a Gothic style and is especially famous since it is the place where coronations and funerals of the English royal houses are being held.
-When you visit Westminster Abbey you can get an audio guide to learn more about the history, especially when you have kids in tow.
+When you visit Westminster Abbey, London you can get an audio guide to learn more about history, especially when you have kids in tow.

-Plan to visit the Buckingham Palace in the morning around 11:30 to see the changing of the guards.
-Arrive early since this is very popular things to do for most everyone visiting London for the first time.
+Plan to visit the Buckingham Palace in the morning around 11:30 am to see the changing of the guards.
+Arrive early since this is a very popular thing to do for most everyone visiting London for the first time.
 The Changing of the Guard is a centuries-old tradition that marks the official shift change of the Household Regiment.
 One of the world’s most famous ceremonies and a top London experience, this ceremony gives kids the chance to witness the grandeur of a royal march.
 Dressed in their iconic red suits and bearskin hats, the guards exemplify classic British pomp.

 Museums in London (that adults & kids will enjoy)

 The Natural History Museum, The Victoria and Albert, The National Gallery of Art and Tate Modern are some of our favorite museums in London.
 Most museums in London are free, so it is nice to take smaller children and expose them to something new.
-National Gallery of Art had a great collections of art and paintings in the world – collection spans from the medieval period to French Impressionism.
+National Gallery of Art had a great collection of art and paintings in the world – collection spans from the medieval period to French Impressionism.

 Right next to The National Gallery of Art is Trafalgar Square, named in honor of the British victory led by Admiral Lord Nelson at the Battle of Trafalgar in 1805, Trafalgar Square was constructed in the 1840s according to a design by Sir Charles Barry who also designed the Houses of Parliament.
-Erected on the site of the erstwhile Royal Mews, it is home to the imposing 56 meter tall Nelson’s Column, the world’s tiniest police station and two gorgeous fountains.
+Erected on the site of the erstwhile Royal Mews, it is home to the imposing 56 meters tall Nelson’s Column, the world’s tiniest police station and two gorgeous fountains.

-China town has some of the best food and one of the more cheaper places to eat in London.
+China town has some of the best food and one of the cheaper places to eat in London.
 As you would expect, lots of Chinese restaurants, bakeries, supermarkets and souvenir shops can be found here.

 Trafalgar Square and Piccadilly Circus

 Also known as Picadilly Circus, Piccadilly Square is one of London’s most iconic locations.
 This major street junction forms a large open space with easy access to main shopping and entertainment areas.
 Similar to Times Square in New York City, Piccadilly is famous for neon lighting and advertising signs.
-Although every building in the circle used to be pretty much covered with lighted advertisements, there is now only one building that has the displays.
+Although every building in the circle used to be pretty much covered with lighted advertisements, there is now only one building that has displays.

-In the middle of the square there is fountain monument to Lord Shaftesbury who was a notable philanthropist in the Victorian era.
+In the middle of the square, there is a fountain monument to Lord Shaftesbury who was a notable philanthropist in the Victorian era.
 He was much loved and the statue is often referred to as the Angel of Christian Charity.
 Atop this memorial is a statue of the Greek god Anteros, although most people believe it is his mythological brother Eros.
 Be sure you get your picture taken in front of this memorable figure.

 A few more things to do in London with Children

-There lots of green spaces and market areas in London to explore with children.
+There are lots of green spaces and market areas in London to explore with children.
 We stayed near Hyde Park and walk through portions of it.
-One of nice areas of Hyde Park is close to the Serpentine, where you can go boating.
-There are bikes for rent all over the park which we did on a couple occasions and went to see the memorial of Diana, Princess of Wales.
+One of the nice areas of Hyde Park is close to the Serpentine, where you can go boating.
+There are bikes for rent all over the park which we did on a couple of occasions and went to see the memorial of Diana, Princess of Wales.

-If you have older children they might enjoy catching a few shows at the threater and visiting Shakespeare’s Globe Exhibition.
+If you have older children they might enjoy catching a few shows at the theatre and visiting Shakespeare’s Globe Exhibition.
 It is the world’s largest exhibition devoted to Shakespeare and the London in which he lived and worked.
-Housed beneath the reconstructed Globe Theatre on London’s Bankside, the exhibition explores the remarkable story of the Globe, and brings Shakespeare’s world to life using a range of interactive displays and live demonstrations.
+Housed beneath the reconstructed Globe Theatre on London’s Bankside, the exhibition explores the remarkable story of the Globe and brings Shakespeare’s world to life using a range of interactive displays and live demonstrations.

 London Tours and Attractions for the kids